eudoxia0/eudoxia0.github.io/article/_posts/2023-04-07-effective-spaced-repetition.md

 Isomers can be divided into:

-1. **Structural Isomers:** the chemical formula is the same but the atoms are bonded differe
+1. **Structural Isomers:** the chemical formula is the same but the atoms are bonded differently.
 1. **Stereoisomers:** the chemical formula and the bonds are the same but the spatial arrangement is different.
 These are divided into:
    1. **Conformational Isomers:** can be intercoverted by rotating about a sigma bond.
    1. **Configurational Isomers:** cannot be interconverted without breaking a bond.
 These are further subdivided into:
       1. **Enantiomers:** non-superposable mirror images.
 Also called _optical